Skip to contents

 Value

-If output_path is specified, the animation is saved to the given file path and not displayed.
+If output_path is NULL, the function returns a gganim object and prints the animation to the RStudio Viewer.
+If output_path is specified, the animation is saved to the given file path and the function invisibly returns NULL.

 Details